 UX Designer & HF Engineer (2018-2021)

 Anthropometric review, ergonomic evaluation, competitive assessment, iterative prototype testing, firmware, button/menu interaction behaviors

-During my time at Lenovo, I have provided broad coverage of our ThinkReality product solutions.
-Due to the nature of our delivery schedules and bandwidth, my coverage has been and continues to be comprehensive in scope, touching nearly every aspect of our solutions including conceptual hardware and software wireframes and mockups, information architecture planning, interaction design direction, production redlining, anthropometric measurement, research and testing, firmware specification, print materials, carrying case design, accessories, packaging direction, and competitive assessment, among other things.
-More recently, my focus has been on the design and development of novel interaction guidelines for the design of several augmented reality experiences within Lenovo’s ThinkReality platform including two-step selection methodologies, dynamic tertiary menu systems, gaze-based keyboard interactions, and cursor behaviors among other areas.
+During my time at Lenovo, I provided broad coverage of our ThinkReality product solutions.
+Due to the nature of our delivery schedules and bandwidth, my coverage was comprehensive in scope, touching nearly every aspect of our solutions including conceptual hardware and software wireframes and mockups, information architecture planning, interaction design direction, production redlining, anthropometric measurement, research and testing, firmware specification, print materials, carrying case design, accessories, packaging direction, and competitive assessment, among other things.
+I also led the design and development of novel interaction guidelines for the design of several augmented reality experiences within Lenovo’s ThinkReality platform including two-step selection methodologies, dynamic tertiary menu systems, gaze-based keyboard interactions, and cursor behaviors among other areas.

 Very shortly after Lenovo opted to pursue head-worn augmented reality in the commercial sector, I was tagged with providing hardware UX/HF support for the design of what would become the ThinkReality A6, Lenovo’s first enterprise-centric headset.
 I engaged with industrial design and development abroad in formative conceptualization of the headset, accessories, and extended compute device.
 With an acute focus on our targeted wearer demographics, workplace environments, ancillary helmets, clothing and tools – I provided design solutions and recommendations that would work to accommodate the sheer variability persistent across our commercial use cases.
 I studied and provided anthropometric measures and ranges as it pertained to the human head, body girth, height, and hands among other metrics.